-In order to assess the independence of directors, the board of directors has continued to refer to specific parameters applicable quantitative commercial, financial, or professional relations that may take place, directly or indirectly, between directors and the Company; unless there are specific circumstances, to be evaluated on a case-by-case basis, the exceeding of such parameters (specified in the Table 1 attached to the present report, together with the cases in which, according to the Corporate Governance Code, the requisites of independence must be considered lacking) precludes, in principle, the relevant non-executive director's satisfaction of the independence requisites provided under such Code.
-In this regard, it should be noted that during above-mentioned evaluations the Oπ independence of the non-executive directors, lastly in January 2018, the board of directors acknowledged that none of such parameters had been exceeded.
+In order to assess the independence of directors, the board of directors has continued to refer to specific quantitative parameters applicable commercial, financial, or professional relations that may take place, directly or indirectly, between directors and the Company; unless there are specific circumstances, to be evaluated on a case-by-case basis, the exceeding of such parameters (specified in the Table 1 attached to the present report, together with the cases in which, according to the Corporate Governance Code, the requisites of independence must be considered lacking) precludes, in principle, the relevant non-executive director's satisfaction of the independence requisites provided under such Code.
+In this regard, it should be noted that during above-mentioned evaluations independence of the non-executive directors the board of directors acknowledged that none of such parameters had been exceeded.